 5.2.4.3 Reserve Server Certificate resource operation

-This operation is used by the Media Application Provider to solicit a Certificate Signing Request from the Media AF for the purpose of generating an X.509 certificate independently of the Media Delivery System.
-In this case, the subject of the certificate (i.e., its FQDN) is assigned in a domain under the control of the Media Application Provider itself, or that of a third party acting on its behalf.
-The Media Application Provider may specify additional domain name aliases in its certificate reservation request to the Media AF.
-If provided, these shall be included in the returned Certificate Signing Request using the Subject Alternative Name (subjectAltName) extension (see section 4.2.1.6 of RFC 5280 [X.509]).
-In this case, the Media Application Provider is responsible for ensuring that these FQDN aliases resolve to the Common Name of the Media AS in the target Media Application System.
+This operation is used by the Media Application Provider to solicit a Certificate Signing Request (CSR) from the Media AF for the purpose of generating an X.509 certificate [X.509] independently of the Media Delivery System.
+In this case, the certificate's Common Name (CN) is assigned in a domain under the control of the Media Application Provider itself, or that of a third party acting on its behalf.
+The first Subject Alternative Name (subjectAltName) extension field of the certificate should be identical to its Common Name.
+The CN and subjectAltName fields may include a single wildcard ("*") character at the start to indicate applicability to several different subdomains of the same domain.

+NOTE: Modern TLS client implementations ignore the obsolete Common Name (CN) field of the X.509 certificate in favour of the first Subject Alternative Name (subjectAltName) extension field.

-The Media AF shall set the Common Name (CN) and the first Subject Alternative Name (subjectAltName, see section 4.2.1.6 of RFC 5280 [X.509]) in the Certificate Signing Request it generates to the first in a list of FQDNs nominated by the Media Application Provider.
-The Media Application Provider shall separately arrange for this FQDN to resolve to the address of a Media AS in the target Media Delivery System.
+The Media Application Provider may specify additional domains in its certificate reservation request to the Media AF.
+If provided, these domain name aliases shall be included in the returned Certificate Signing Request using the Subject Alternative Name (subjectAltName) extension (see section 4.2.1.6 of RFC 5280 [RFC5280]).
+In this case, the Media Application Provider is responsible for ensuring that any FQDN aliases it subsequently provisions in Content Hosting Configurations or Content Publishing Configurations matching these additional domains resolve to the canonical domain name of the Media AS in the target Media Application System.

+The Media Application Provider shall separately arrange for the FQDN carried in the Common Name of the certificate generated, or those of all Subject Alternative Name (subjectAltName) extensions in the same certificate (see section 4.2.1.6 of RFC 5280 [RFC5280]), to resolve to the address of a Media AS in the target Media Delivery System after provisioning the Content Hosting feature per clause 5.2.8.2 or the Content Publishing feature per clause 5.2.9.2.